Definitions & Acronyms

 Community Supervision Tracking System (CSTS).
 A database developed by TDCJ-CJAD that contains data from the state's 122 CSCDs.

 Correctional Managed Health Care Committee.
-The Health Services Division ensures access to timely health care for offenders incarcerated within TDCJ.
+The Health Services Division ensures access to timely health care for inmates incarcerated within TDCJ.
 The provision of health care is accomplished through a series of contracts between TDCJ, the Correctional Managed Health Care Committee and its agencies, as well as contracts with private correctional corporations.
-The Health Services Division monitors the health care provided to offenders to ensure compliance with contractual terms, accreditation standards, and applicable state and federal laws.
+The Health Services Division monitors the health care provided to inmates to ensure compliance with contractual terms, accreditation standards, and applicable state and federal laws.
 In addition, TDCJ Health Services provides technical assistance to other TDCJ divisions/departments on health related matters.

 Correctional Officer (CO).
-An employee of the TDCJ-CID who performs advanced work involving the direct supervision of offender in their daily assigned duties including the responsibility of preventing escapes and maintaining discipline in conformance with strict rules, regulations, and standard operating procedures.
+An employee of the TDCJ-CID who performs advanced work involving the direct supervision of inmate in their daily assigned duties including the responsibility of preventing escapes and maintaining discipline in conformance with strict rules, regulations, and standard operating procedures.

 COURAGE Program for Youthful Offenders.
-The program is established to provide a vehicle of positive change for youthful offenders through targeted programs, supervision, and management in a safe restorative environment.
+The program is established to provide a vehicle of positive change for youthful inmates through targeted programs, supervision, and management in a safe restorative environment.
 Emphasis is also placed on other interventions such as education, life skills, creative expression, and positive communication skills.
-Separate housing for offenders under age 18 is provided at the Clemens Unit for males and at the Hilltop Unit for females.
+Separate housing for inmates under age 18 is provided at the Clemens Unit for males and at the Hilltop Unit for females.

 Crisis Response Intervention Support Program (CRISP).
 Employees of TDCJ-CJAD or the state's CSCDs who are trained by TDCJ to support their peers after a crisis.
 Members do not counsel their co-workers, but are there to talk openly with them about what happened.
 If necessary, they call in a clinician to talk with particularly depressed or fearful employees and identify those who might benefit from counseling.
 This is used by all divisions and the name has been changed to Crisis Response Intervention Support Program [CRISP].